dojot/dojot/connector/mqtt/vernemq/broker/README.md

       value: "YWNjZXB0X2V1bGEgPSB5ZXMKbWV0YW..." # just the beginning of base64
 ```

+Beware that the order of the plugins in the configuration influences the result.
+If the order is incorrect,
+they can stop working.
+For instance, the correct order for our plugins is: `disconnect`, `acl`.
+If this
+order is changed, the `disconnect` plugin will not work.

-See more about verneMQ configuration in [documentation](https://docs.vernemq.com/).
+See more about VerneMQ configuration in [documentation](https://docs.vernemq.com/).

 ### **Plugins Dojot for verneMQ**